JaykeBird/PathfinderJson/README.md

 ## How to use
 This program is just a single EXE file which contains everything.
 No prerequisites to install, no installer process.
 Just click on the EXE file and that's it!
 Do note that it may take a few seconds to open.

-Once you have an account on [Mottokrosh's Pathfinder sheet website](http://charactersheet.co.uk/pathfinder/), you can create character sheets on there.
-You can download a sheet from the Home page on the website and this program can open, edit, and save the downloaded files!
-Note that Mottokrosh's website does not appear to have a way to upload sheets.
+You can either create sheets within the app itself, or (if you have an account on [Mottokrosh's Pathfinder sheet website](http://charactersheet.co.uk/pathfinder/)) you can download character sheets from the Home page of Mottokrosh's website.
+This program can open, edit, and save files downloaded from the website, as well as the files created within the app itself.
+Note that Mottokrosh's website does not appear to have a way to upload sheets back to the site.

 This program supports all the features currently in Mottokrosh's website, and can display and edit nearly all of them in a sheet editor view.
 There is also a JSON text editor view for basic raw text editing.
-(Note that if you want a more full text-editing experience, you may want to open the JSON file in your text editor of choice.)

 ## Roadmap
 View this project's roadmap [on the GitHub wiki page](https://github.com/JaykeBird/PathfinderJson/wiki/Roadmap).